ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

   \,.
 $$

-We have to show,  under the assumption that there existlinear maps
+We have to show,  under the assumption that there exist linear maps

 $$
   \Big(